Foundations of Child Health & Well-Being

 |Course code PUBH2020||Units 10||Level 2000||Faculty of Health and MedicineSchool of Medicine and Public Health|

 This course aims to provide students with an understanding of issues which are important for the health and well-being of young children both within and outside Early Childhood settings.
-It provides a foundation and context for future studies in Early Stage 1/ Stage 1 of the NSW K-6 Personal Development, Health and Physical Education key learning area.
-This course links the Early Learning Years framework and the Primary PD/H/PE syllabus to contemporary health issues for young Australian children.
-The Response Ability resource provides a foundation for the teaching of mental health concepts within early childhood.
+It provides a foundation and context for future studies in Early Stage 1/ Stage 1 of the NSW K-6 Personal Development, Health and Physical Education (PDHPE) key learning area.
+This course links the Early Learning Years framework and the Primary PDHPE syllabus to contemporary health issues for young Australian children.

-* Describe the health status of young children in Australia and current health issues in early childhood;
+• Describe the current health status of young children in Australia and health issues which have greatest impact on children in early childhood;

 • Demonstrate knowledge, skills and understanding of planning and implementation of an effective physical education lesson that is age appropriate.

-* Childhood injuries and injury prevention at home and in the EC setting;
+• Childhood injuries and injury prevention at home and in the early childhood setting;

 |Modes of Delivery||Internal Mode|